Scott_BioPage.png

 Partner | Washington, DC | Austin

 Mr. Keller has argued 12 cases before the U.S. Supreme Court and 12 cases before the Texas Supreme Court.
 He is the only practicing lawyer to have argued at least 10 cases in both courts.
 Mr. Keller frequently represents parties in high stakes appeals, and he has argued many cases in federal courts of appeals throughout the nation.
-He has earned individual accolades from Lawdragon 500 Leading Litigators in America, Chambers, The American Lawyer, The National Law JournalLaw360Super Lawyers, The Best Lawyers in America, and other publications.
+He has earned individual accolades from Lawdragon 500 Leading Litigators in America, Chambers, Legal 500, The American Lawyer, The National Law JournalLaw360Super Lawyers, The Best Lawyers in America, and other publications.

 Before founding Lehotsky Keller Cohn LLP, Mr. Keller headed Baker Botts LLP’s Supreme Court Practice.
 He also has significant experience at the highest levels in all three branches of government.
 Mr. Keller served as the Solicitor General of Texas, the State’s chief appellate litigator.
 He was U.S. Senator Ted Cruz’s chief counsel on the Senate Judiciary Committee.
 Mr. Keller was a law clerk for Justice Anthony Kennedy of the Supreme Court of the United States and Chief Judge Alex Kozinski of the U.S. Court of Appeals for the Ninth Circuit.
 He was also a Bristow Fellow in the U.S. Department of Justice’s Office of the Solicitor General.